Pot Odds Calculator

 | 15 | Flush draw + open-ended straight (combo draw) | 54.1% | 32.6% |

-How the math is done
+How the tool’s math works

 Equity — simulated, not estimated

 Every time you change a card, a position, or a bet size, the tool runs 3,500 Monte Carlo trials.
 Each trial deals random hole cards to every opponent still in the hand, fills in any missing board cards, scores the final five-card hands using a full evaluator (straight flushes, quads, full houses, all the way down), and records who wins.
 The percentages you see — Win, Tie, Lose, and the combined Equity number — are the share of those 3,500 simulated hands where you come out ahead.
+Because the sim looks at actual cards, it’s board-aware in ways a rule-of-thumb isn’t: a flush draw with two overcards has more equity than a flush draw with two undercards, and that’s already baked into the number.

 SPR — how committed you are